-17.8.
-MILITARY STATUS DISCRIMINATION
+17.8 MILITARY STATUS DISCRIMINATION

-The employee will retain his job, without payment, while doing military service or while it is part of the mobilized national reserves or is called to active duty.
+While the employee is doing military service or is part of the mobilized national reserves or is called to active duty, he will retain his job without pay.

-However, reservists called to active duty for periods not exceeding thirty days, will be entitled to be paid by the employer the total wages for the said period, unless it is expressly provided by supreme decree that they are to be paid by the State.
+However, reservists called to active duty for periods not exceeding thirty days, will be entitled to be paid for said period the total wages they were being paid at the time of being called to active duty, which will be paid by the employer, unless by supreme decree it is expressly provided that they are to be paid by the State.